nccgroup/asadbg/README.md

 ```

 Note also that we need to specify a `firmware_type` which indicates if the
-firmware is unmodified, rooted or if gdb has been enabled at boot.
+firmware is unmodified, rooted, has a serial shell enabled or if gdb has
+been enabled at boot.
 This is
 because we will do different things at boot depending on the format.
 Here we
 can see that we use a modified firmware `asa924-k8-debugshell-gdbserver.bin`
 which has gdbserver enabled at boot and contains a debug shell.